 - ‘Digital Nomads’ who aren’t working for a Thai employer but wish to base themselves in Thailand;

 - Males under 30 born overseas to a Thai parent, not yet registered on a house registration in Thailand and who do not wish to expose themselves to military conscription by entering Thailand on a Thai passport; and

 - People struggling to put together the paperwork to get a Thai passport.

 So I’m a Thai citizen, but I’m not?

-Yes – and no. As stated earlier, if you have a Thai parent you are automatically Thai according to Thai law.
+Yes – and no. As stated earlier, if you were born to a Thai parent you are automatically Thai according to the Nationality Act.
 So it is strange that this extension of stay exists in some ways.

 But at the end of the day, until you have the paperwork in order, you can’t get a Thai passport.
 And while it is mostly straight forward to do so, there are some instances where it isn’t.

 Based a variety of questions we’ve received on this website, the divorce or death of a Thai parent is a main why people aren’t immediately able to get a Thai passport.
-So, while alternatives such as DNA testing or going to the parents home district to reestablish the paper trail can eventually get you a Thai passport, these things take time and this visa would also be useful to give you time to do these things.
+So, while alternatives such as DNA testing or going your parents home district to register yourself as a Thai citizen, these things take time, and this visa would also be useful to give you time to do these things.

-At the end of the day however, coming to Thailand and entering as a Thai citizen is the simplest and optimal way for most, but this visa is a good substitute for those with Thai ancestry who can’t.
+As such, while coming to Thailand and entering as a Thai citizen is the simplest and optimal way for most, this visa is a good substitute for those with Thai ancestry who can’t.